The Voice of Veterans

 Forget Me Nots

 The first DAV Forget-Me-Not drive was held in 1926, to raise funds for services and assistance for veterans of the first World War.
 It is a symbol that commemorates those fallen in war, while promising the hope of renewal.
-For more than 80 years, this small blue flower of remembrance has been the staple of Chapter-level fundraising to support local disabled veterans.
+For nearly 100 years, this small blue flower of remembrance has been the staple of Chapter-level fundraising to support local disabled veterans.

 Nothing evokes such strong emotion as seeing the flag of our nation unfurl.
 It is a symbol for the love and pride, a poignant reminder that we live in a country that values freedom above all else, upholding democracy and working for peace throughout the world.
 Download How to Honor and Display the American Flag for the right ways to handle, preserve and fly “Old Glory.”